SIA to trial digital health verification process for inbound flights from KL, Jakarta

 In a press statement on Tuesday, SIA said the verification process - the world's first based on the International Air Transport Association's (IATA) Travel Pass framework - allows passengers to securely store and present information related to Covid-19 tests, as well as their vaccination status.

-SIA customers who take their Covid-19 tests at selected clinics in the Indonesian and Malaysian capitals would be given either digital or paper health certificates with a QR code.
+SIA customers who take their Covid-19 tests at selected clinics in the two cities would be given either digital or paper health certificates with a QR code.
 Customers without a digital certificate would be able to present the paper version for manual verification instead.

 SIA noted that this is a faster and more secure way to validate a passenger's health credentials compared to the existing protocols, speeding up both the airport check-in process and the immigration entry process into Singapore.